×

 Beginner road riders will find great value in Tommaso Imola for daily fitness rides, commutes, or relaxed group events.

-Regardless of the rider’s skill level, the Imola can certainly handle short jaunts to the store all the way up to metric century rides.
+With its versatile design, the Imola is ideal for a daily commute or weekend adventures, making it a practical choice for urban cyclists.
 Our advice is to let a trained mechanic set it up for you at a local bike shop before you ride for the first time to avoid some common problems that shipped bikes have.
 After that, you will be all set to go!

 Or consider other Tommaso models